logsem/aneris/README.md

     The proved property is termination under any scheduler.
   - Fork example (Fig. 5): `nondet/` folder
 - Finite branching of OM (Lemma 2.1): `lawyer/lawyer/obligations/obligations_fin_branch.v`, lemma `om_trans_locale_approx`.
   Note that it restricts the domain of obligations mapping, instead of phases mapping.
-For well-formed states, these restrictions are equivalent.p
+For well-formed states, these restrictions are equivalent.

 #### Section 2.2